-Additionally, I also introduced several constraints, given by Equations 34 - 38 in the Group Report, in which they function to bind variables together, ensuring the design structure to remain well represented.
+Additionally, I also introduced several constraints, given by Equations 34 - 38 in the Group Report, where these functions bind several variables together such as W, h and ri.
+This was done to ensure the design’s structural integrity remained well represented under scaling effects as well as limiting the number of free variables for simplifications.

 From these relations, one can relate the entire design’s measurements to just two fundamental variables, namely disc number, nd and rotor disc outer radius, r0.
 This approach was done intentionally as to simplify the simulation cases by capping the number of free variables, allowing full-on analysis without greatly sacrificing design flexibility.

 Design Optimisation

-Figure 6 shows a series of power output contour which was generated by running 3 for loops to simulate cases under different RPM, scaling factor and disc number.
+As the group wanted to focus on turbine output, I then ran power simulations for different design by looping over a parametric sweep range of RPM, scaling factor and disc number.
+Figure 4 illustrates the resulting power output contour from the mentioned simulation.
 Except for nd=2, the remaining plots appear to show consistent trends and conical structures, with slight variations in magnitude throughout.
 The exception applies because at nd=2, wd will be relatively small and leads to a high turbine aspect ratio.
 According to Equation 13, this will result with an inlet angle that is more radial (near 40̊ from disc’s tangent line).
 This greatly impacts the flow capability to transfer tangential shear momentum and thus, causing a significant difference in power output.
 As observed from the figure below, we can see that the power magnitude steadily increases till nd=5, before diminishing again as nd continue to rise.
 Although the angle will be much favourable as nd increases, but the flow velocity per channel reduces linearly with every subsequent addition due to mass conservation.
 Such occurrence implies that the tangential velocity component also reduces which then again, impacting the shear transfer and correspondingly, overall power output.